 - Transportation will be provided from the Baltimore-D.C.
-Metro area and Charlottesville, Virginia (a designated meeting location will be provided).
+Metro areas and Charlottesville, VA (a designated meeting location will be provided to accepted campers).

-- PING students will live in a modern bunkhouse on the safe and secure Green Bank Observatory Campus (https://greenbankobservatory.org/green-bank-bunkhouse/).
-Note that PING summer students will not be charged the nightly fee; housing is included in the program.
+- PING students will live in a bunkhouse on the safe and secure Green Bank Observatory Campus.
+Note that campers will not be charged the nightly fee.

-- Should it be necessary, medical/dental facilities are located at the Deer Creek Clinic just across the street from the campus, and several of the GBO staff are licensed EMTs as well.
+- Should it be necessary, medical/dental facilities are located at the Deer Creek Clinic just across the street from the campus, and several of the GBO staff are licensed EMTs.